zotonic/zotonic/doc/cookbook/justenough-postgres.rst

 .. code-block:: none

-  postgres=# CREATE USER myuser WITH PASSWORD ‘userpassword’;
+  postgres=# CREATE USER myuser WITH PASSWORD ‘userpassword’ LOGIN;
   CREATE ROLE

 How to create a database: